mallapurbharat/OpenZeppelinUpgradableSmartContract/README.md

 oz create

-//now call Add read functions. you can call the u() function to read the current value of u.
+//now call Add read functions.  at the prompt select the development network, add contract, then you can call the u() function to read the current value of u.

 oz call

-//now call decrement transaction function. decrement u (currrently zero) by 1...
+//now call decrementBy transaction function.  at the prompt select the development network, add contract, then decrementBy to decrement u (currrently zero) by 1...
 An underflow should occur

 oz send-tx